-- each Academy within the Trust has considerable reliance on continued Government funding through the EFA and there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms; - failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees are in the process of setting up a system to review and ensure that appropriate measures are in place to mitigate these risks; - reputational the continuing success of the individual Academies is dependent on continuing to attract applicants by maintaining the highest educational standards.
+- each Academy within the Trust has considerable reliance on continued Government funding through the ESFA and there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms; - failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees have reviewed systems to ensure that appropriate measures are in place to mitigate these risks; - reputational the continuing success of the individual Academies is dependent on continuing to attract applicants by maintaining the highest educational standards.
 To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed; - safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and behaviour management; - staffing the success of the Academies is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff.
-Trustees have begun to consider the implications/need for succession planning; - financial instruments the Trust only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
-The risk in this area is considered to be low; - Financial the current financial risks for which the Multi Academy Trust faces is the uncertainty and impact of the financial outcomes of our most recent conversion which could have an impact on cash flow and reserves. - defined benefit pension liability as the Government has agreed to meet the defined benefit pension liability of any Academy ceasing to exist the main risk to the Trust is an annual cash flow funding of part of the deficit.
-Trustees take these payments into account when setting the annual budget plan. - Fraud and management of funds The Academy Trust recognises that the finance team is under staffed and is mitigating this by undertaking a recruitment process to strengthen this.
+Trustees have addressed the need for succession planning; - financial instruments the Trust only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
+The risk in this area is considered to be low; - Financial the current financial risks which the Multi Academy Trust faces are the uncertainty around pupil numbers and a drop in numbers at St Edmund's.
+This wlll have an impact on cash flow and reserves. - defined benefit pension liability as the Government has agreed to meet the defined benefit pension liability of any Academy ceasing to exist the main risk to the Trust is an annual cash flow funding of part of the deficit.
+Trustees take these payments into account when setting the annual budget plan. - Fraud and management of funds The Academy Trust has recruited additional staff to ensure that processes are completed in a timely manner.
 The Trustees have establish a finance committee to oversee the financial management of the Trust.
 All finance staff receive training to keep them up to date with financial practice requirements and develop their skills in this area.
 A professional accountant has been appointed to provide on-going support.

-The first year of the Trusts existence, the Trustees are in the process of developing systems and processes to strengthen its risk management process throughout the year by establishing a process and ensuring staff awareness.
+The Trustees have developed systems and processes to strengthen its risk management process by establishing a process and ensuring staff awareness.